morgsmccauley/dotfiles/README.md

 ```
 ## Configuring iterm

-Open iterm and point it to the configuration file
+Open iterm and load the configuation file:
 Preferences > General > Load preferences from a custom folder or URL > ``~/.iterm``

 ## install nvm and node